tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 requests, which it considers excessive (though they MUST be ACKed as usual).

 Endpoints MUST NOT send either of these messages if they did not negotiate a connection ID.

-#  Application Data Protocol

-Application data messages are carried by the record layer and are fragmented and encrypted based on the current connection state.
-The messages are treated as transparent data to the record layer.
+If an implementation receives these messages when connection IDs were not negotiated, it MUST abort the connection with an unexpected_message alert.

-# DTLS 1.3 Connection ID Example {#connection-id-example}
+## ID Example {#connection-id-example}

 Below is an example exchange for DTLS 1.3 using a single connection id in each direction.